RodrigoSantos95/RodrigoSantos95/README.md

 * ✉️  You can contact me at [rodrigoscsantos@live.com](mailto:rodrigoscsantos@live.com)
 * 🧠  I'm developing skills on React and Typescript
 * 🤝  I'm open to be part of projects that positively impact people's lives
 * ✈️  I love traveling, meeting new cultures and people.
-We can talk in Portuguese 🇧🇷, English 🇬🇧, Spanish 🇪🇸 and I'm currently leaning German 🇩🇪 and French 🇫🇷
+We can talk in Portuguese 🇧🇷, English 🇬🇧, Spanish 🇪🇸 and I'm currently learning German 🇩🇪 and French 🇫🇷

 ### Skills